stock2shop/website/content/articles/how to categorize products.md

 title2: "Layered Navigation"
 description: "Figuring out how to structure and navigate products can seem like a difficult problem without an easy solution.
 But there is a solution: layered navigation."
 summary: "Categorizing products correctly is a major pain point for many e-commerce websites.
 Layered navigation is the solution: find out how – and why – to implement it"
+lead: "Categorizing products correctly is a major pain point for many e-commerce websites.
+Figuring out how to structure and navigate products can seem like a difficult problem without an easy solution.
+But there is a solution: layered navigation.
+Here’s what you need to know."
+og_image: "/uploads/article-2-layered-navigation.jpg"
 date: 2019-07-18
 ---
 ![Layered Navigation](/uploads/article-2-layered-navigation.jpg)